lasp/maven_iuvs/README.md

 # maven_iuvs
-maven_iuvs is the place where all cool cats and kittens go to contribute Python routines for IUVS science.
+maven_iuvs is the place where all cool cats and kittens go to contribute Python routines for IUVS science. :smiley_cat: :sunglasses:

 It provides:
 * Tools for reading and manipulating IUVS data
 * Standardized projections of IUVS data
 * Integration with spiceyPy